 How does centralized network management improve security?

-By enforcing consistent, unified policies, reducing human error, and enabling rapid threat detection and response across the whole network.
+By enforcing consistent policies, reducing misconfiguration, and enabling faster detection and response across the network.

 Will it work with my legacy or multi-vendor equipment?